TL;DR

 Hiring a UX designer: a step-by-step guide

-So, let's say, a couple of Behance portfolios or Upwork profiles caught your eye.
+So, let’s say, a couple of Behance portfolios or Upwork profiles caught your eye.
 How do you determine who will be the best fit for your company?
+When evaluating candidates, it's important to consider how the new hire will fit into your design team, ensuring smooth collaboration and complementary skills.
+You should also assess their ability to align with your project goals and understand the project scope, so their work supports your overall objectives and deliverables.

-Evaluate the UX designer’s portfolio
+Evaluate the UX designer's portfolio and user research

 A portfolio will be the first and arguably the most important thing to take into account while looking for a designer.